Subsets of rectifiable curves in Banach spaces I: sharp exponents in traveling salesman theorems: Introduction

-\begin{remark} More generally, we prove analogues of \eqref{e:suff-p} and \eqref{e:suff-2} hold in all uniformly smooth Banach spaces (see Theorem \ref{t:smooth}) and analogues of \eqref{e:nec-2} and \eqref{e:nec-p} hold in all uniformly convex Banach spaces (see Theorem \ref{t:convex}).
+\begin{remark} In this paper, we prove Theorem \ref{t:main} in full and we reduce the proof of Theorem \ref{t:main2} to Theorem \ref{l:H2}; the proof of the latter theorem is deferred to Part II \cite{Badger-McCurdy-2}.
+More generally, we show that an analogue of Theorem \ref{t:main} holds in uniformly smooth Banach spaces (see Theorem \ref{t:smooth}) and an analogue of Theorem \ref{t:main2} holds in uniformly convex spaces (see Theorem \ref{t:convex}).
 For example, $L^p$ spaces of $p$-power integrable functions over a measure space, which include $\ell_p$, are uniformly smooth and uniformly convex for all $1<p<\infty$.
 In addition, we prove that a universal sufficient condition with exponent 1 is valid in arbitrary Banach spaces (see Theorem \ref{t:banach-suff}).
-These results apply to both separable and nonseparable Banach spaces. \end{remark}
+Each of these results apply to both separable and nonseparable Banach spaces.\end{remark}

 An essential feature of $\ell_2$ is that the unit ball and induced distance are \emph{rotationally-invariant}.
 In particular, to compute the distance of a point $x$ to a line $L$ in Hilbert space, one may first translate and rotate so that $L=\Span(e_1)$ and $x\in\Span(e_1,e_2)$ if convenient.
 In $\ell_p$, when $p\neq 2$, rotational-invariance is no longer available and computation of the distance of a point to a line is sensitive to the position of the line and geometry of the unit ball.
 We remark that the gain in complexity witnessed when moving from $\ell_p^2$ to $\ell_p^3$ (e.g.~ consider the shape of slices of their unit balls, see Figure \ref{fig:4}) continues to increase when moving from the finite-dimensional spaces $\ell^n_p$ to the infinite-dimensional space $\ell_p$.
 For instance, although the norms in $\ell_2^n$ and $\ell_p^n$ are $C(n,p)$-bi-Lipschitz equivalent for each pair $n$ and $p$, the bi-Lipschitz constant $C(n,p)$ degenerates as $n\rightarrow\infty$ for each $p\neq 2$.